FRESH MANGO SALSA

 How To Make Mango Salsa

-Prep the produce: Once the mango, bell pepper and jalapeno are cored and seeded, dice & mince them, along with the onion (shown above).
-If you have never cut a mango before, here is a good resource with two methods to choose from: How to Cut a Mango
+- Prep the mango.
+If you’re intimidated by cutting mangos, don’t be because it’s really not that bad at all.
+If you have never cut a mango before, here is a good resource with two easy methods to choose from: How to Cut a Mango

-Combine: Add the mango, red pepper, onion, jalapeno and cilantro to a large bowl (shown above), add a pinch of salt and squeeze of lime, give a good stir (shown below).
+- Assemble the salsa.
+In a medium/large bowl, combine the mango, red pepper, onion, jalapeno and cilantro (shown above), add a pinch of salt and a big squeeze of lime.
+Give a good stir (shown below).

 Can Mango Salsa Be Made Ahead Of Time?

 Yes!
-To make mango salsa ahead of time, simply prepare as directed, and stored in the refrigerator for up to 3 – 4 days, or store in the freezer, in a freezer safe container for up to 2 months.
+To make this salsa recipe ahead of time, simply prepare as directed, and keep stored in the refrigerator for up to 3 – 4 days.

 Can You Freeze Mango Salsa?

-Sure can!
-You can keep mango salsa in the freezer, in a freezer safe container for up to 2 months.
-When ready to serve, let thaw in the refrigerator for 1 – 2 days, or on the counter for a few hours.
+Yes!
+You can safely store this salsa in the freezer for up to 2 months in freezer safe containers.
+When ready to serve, let thaw in the refrigerator for 12 hours – 1 day, or on the counter for a few hours.